Cardinals vs. Pirates Player Props Betting Odds

-Paul Goldschmidt and Bryan Reynolds are among the players with prop bets available when the St. Louis Cardinals and the Pittsburgh Pirates square off at PNC Park on Friday (at 7:05 PM ET).
+Sportsbooks have listed player props for Paul Goldschmidt, Bryan Reynolds and others when the St. Louis Cardinals visit the Pittsburgh Pirates at PNC Park on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with DraftKings!